Newton-series-based observer-predictor control for disturbed input-delayed discrete-time systems: Problem formulation

-thus eliminating the delay influence from the closed loop.
-From recursion in \eqref{eq:plant}, an exact prediction $x(k+d)$ can be easily found as
+Consider the nominal system, i.e., $\lambda=0$.
+From recursion in \eqref{eq:plant}, an exact prediction $x(k+d)$ can be found as

-One can notice, however, that this equation cannot be computed since it depends on the current and future values of the disturbance, that is the values \(w(k+s),~ s \in [0,d-1]\).
+One can notice, however, that equation \eqref{eq:exactprediction} cannot be computed since it depends on the current and future values of the disturbance, that is the values \(w(k+s),~ s \in [0,d-1]\).
 Having knowledge of such values is unthinkable in almost all real systems, therefore strategies to compute an approximation of \eqref{eq:exactprediction} have been studied along the years.
-One classical choice to compute approximated predictions is to ignore the term due to the disturbance in \eqref{eq:exactprediction}, leading to
+One classical choice to compute approximated predictions is to ignore the term due to the disturbance in \eqref{eq:exactprediction}, leading to the classical prediction $\hat{x}_1(k+d)$ in \eqref{eq:classicalprediction}.
+Clearly, \eqref{eq:classicalprediction} results in a prediction error given by